Snowy2174/BendingMC-Wiki/cooking/getting-started/recipe-book.md

 ## Using the Recipe Book

-click unlocked recipe to start cooking
+The recipe book is used to cook all kinds of dishes.

+To get started, click on a dish that is unlocked, and a minigame will start.<br>
+If completed successfully, the minigame will stop and the selected dish will be cooked.

+[minigame image here]

 ## Unlocking Recipes

-recipe scraps, used to unlock one recipe that you've not discovered

-get recipe scraps from fishing and quests n that
+New recipes can be unlocked by collecting recipe scraps.<br>
+Collecting those will unlock a random, unknown recipe.

+Recipe scraps can be acquired by fishing, quests, and random loot found throughout the map.

+[recipe scrap image here]

-special recipes from special bosses, see more in future
+Some special recipes can only be unlocked by defeating certain bosses.
+See more in the future.

 <figure><img src="../../.gitbook/assets/image_2023-03-31_223654275.png" alt=""><figcaption></figcaption></figure>